DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "...Dark Empress Vanessa!?
 That <span title="jp. 大悪">heinous</span> demon?"

 "Human, you smell like a danger.
-Die"
+Die."

 From the tip of demon's finger, light appears.
 Then sinister looking purple magic circle manifests itself.